Outsourced Accounting Report 2026

 Pricing Benchmarks and Cost Structure

-Full-Service Accounting: Companies requiring comprehensive accounting services including month-end close, financial statement preparation, accounts payable/receivable management, payroll processing, and basic tax coordination typically see pricing of $2,500-$6,000/month for companies in the $3M-$15M revenue range.
+Companies requiring comprehensive accounting services including month-end close, financial statement preparation, accounts payable/receivable management, payroll processing, and basic tax coordination typically see pricing of $2,500-$6,000/month for companies in the $3M-$15M revenue range A fractional CFO can help you navigate financial projections in this area.
 The pricing reflects the breadth of service, the expertise level required, and the provider's overhead for dedicated account management.

 Provider Types and Their Characteristics